PipeItToDevNull/PipeItToDevNull.github.io/_posts/2022-03-14-obsidian-css.md

 ```

 ### Minimal Checkboxes
-I wanted to have more than just check marks possible in my checkboxes and after much struggling I arrived at this nice solution that works for Live Preview and Read view in Minimal theme (only).
+I wanted to have more than just checkmarks possible in my checkboxes and after much struggling I arrived at this nice solution that works for Live Preview and Read view in Minimal theme (only).

-Sadly with Minimal 5.1.8 Kepano added his own check marks that make these render incorrectly.
+Sadly with Minimal 5.1.8 Kepano added his own checkmarks that make these render incorrectly.
 These are now for historical reference and inspiration of other tweakers.

 ![checkboxes](/assets/images/2022-03-14-obsidian-css/checkboxes.png)